 The woman was surprised that a pure Jew would speak to a Samaritan, who was not of “pure” race but a mix of Jew and Gentile.
 Full-blooded Jews normally would not have any dealings with the half-Jew Samaritans.
 Centuries of mistrust between them produced a deep alienation.

 Jesus broke through levels of prejudice to present His message.

 Jesus did not make the woman at the well feel inferior to Him.
 He did not exclude her from interacting with Him.
 He did not allow race to be an issue with those with whom He interacted.
 There was no second-class person with whom Jesus would refuse to connect.
 He always dealt with people as individuals rather than representatives of a group.
 Neither would He allow another person’s creed or belief keep Him from relating to others.
 He would not allow gender to stop Him from connecting to a woman in need.

 Since Jesus did not carry prejudice, why should we?
 Our Lord broke through levels of prejudice: (1) prejudice of the Jews, (2) prejudice of the Samaritans, (3) prejudice toward women in general, and (4) prejudice toward a social outcast in particular.
-Jesus was willing to reach the very lowest of people in their spiritual pain.
-He was sympathetic to a woman’s spiritual state while at the same time holding a high spiritual standard.
+Jesus was willing to reach the very lowest of people in spiritual pain.
+He was sympathetic to a woman’s spiritual state while at the same time He held a high spiritual standard.

 Enmity between peoples or cultures has the possibility to blunt our witness.
 Jesus did not cave in to the biases of His culture.
-He offered salvation to people regardless of who or what they are.
+He offered salvation to people regardless of who or what they were.
 Jesus was more interested in winning the woman than winning an argument.